The Fourth Industrial Revolution – Technology Innovation

 The fourth industrial revolution, also known as Industry 4.0, is characterised by a range of emerging technologies that are fusing the physical, digital, and biological worlds.
-These innovations are creating new ways of working, communicating, and interacting, and they are transforming the global economy.
+This technology innovation is creating new ways of working, communicating, and interacting, and they are transforming the global economy.

 General Purpose Technologies: Disrupting Industries and Society